rayguna/photogram-industrial/README.md

 <% end %>
 ```

 3. Make the tabs functional.
 Each tab leads to its own route (e.g., /alice/feed, alice/followers, etc. Let’s begin with /alice/liked, or, more generally, /:username/liked).
-Let's generate the RCAV series.
+Let's generate the RCAV series for liked.
 (43 min)
 - Routes